Starting a New York landscaping business can be both profitable and challenging.

 Commercial Pesticide Applicator License

-Requirements: You must pass a Core Exam and one or more Category Exams depending on your specialty (e.g., turf, ornamental, structural).
+Requirements: You must pass a Core Exam and one or more Category Exams depending on your specialty (e.g., turf, ornamental, structural) for New York landscaping.

 Here are some requirements and frequently asked questions related to New York Pesticide Applicator License.